What Is the Average Pay Rate for a Professional Nanny in Chicago?

 The nanny market has been changing drastically, and as an agency, we have been working hard to keep our finger on the pulse.

 Times are tough.
 Unsurprisingly, a lot of this has to do with the pandemic.
-Even as it comes to a close, whenever that may be, some of these changes will be everlasting.
+Even as it comes to a close, some of these changes will be everlasting.
 At Nanny Harmony, as a team of individuals with both experience as new parents and who have all collectively worked as career nannies, we have continued to identify the mental/emotional shifts of both parties, and it is our job to make sense of the market.
 There is a lot of noise online, there is fear; there is STRESS and some false accusations.
 Is it the nannies’ fault?

 Let’s dig into this a little further.